meatposes/uburico-lights/README.md

 **Linux LED driver and monitoring daemon for ORICO NAS hardware.**

-Reverse-engineered from proprietary firmware to give you full, native Linux control of your NAS bay LEDs — no vendor OS, no black-box services, no nonsense.
+Reverse-engineered from inside the Orico OS to give you full, native Linux control of your NAS bay LEDs.

 Currently supported hardware: